asechnaya/ibit/qa documents/bug_list.b.md

   * No possibility to register (no possibility to test new emails)
   * In indian version there is @message forget@ while restoring password
   * When restoring a password, the email address is not checked.
 Registered and unregistered users receive the same notification.
+  * Two payments with the same name (VISA, MasterCard, Maestro)

 * High [affects functional or customer's requirements]